cosmos/cosmos-sdk/docs/core/upgrade.md

 ### Add StoreUpgrades for New Modules

-All chains preparing to run in-place store migrations will need to manually add store upgrades for new modules and then configure the store loader to apply those upgrades.
+All chains preparing to run in-place store migrations will need to manually add store upgrades for new modules and then configure the store to apply those upgrades.
 This ensures that the new module's stores are added to the multistore before the migrations begin.

 ```go
 upgradeInfo, err := app.UpgradeKeeper.ReadUpgradeInfoFromDisk()